 The Montara Incident

-On August 21 2009, the Montara-H1 ST-1 experienced a well control incident during a tie back operation which resulted in an uncontrolled release of oil and gas to surface.
+On 21 August 2009 Montara experienced a well control incident resulting in an uncontrolled release of oil and gas into the marine environment lasting 74 days.

-The initial emergency response activities were carried out professionally, with all 69 persons on-board the West Atlas rig safely evacuated and transported to Darwin.
+The initial emergency response activities were carried out professionally, with all 69 people on-board the West Atlas rig safely evacuated and transported to Darwin.